 If you’re currently dealing with a mosquito control problem in Florida, depending on the magnitude, you have three options.

 - Natural Mosquito Treatments – This type of mosquito treatment involves homemade mixtures of lemon eucalyptus oil, crushed lavender, or other mosquito-repelling substances being used to spray breeding and adult areas.
 Persons may also grow flowers and plants like rosemary and catnip that naturally keep mosquitoes away from the home.

 - Chemical Mosquito Treatments – If you haven’t seen results or have an infestation problem too large to address with natural treatments, stronger commercial products containing insecticide could be your next step.
 However, due to the danger they present you, your family, and any pets if used incorrectly, you should exercise caution.

 - Call a Professional – Regardless of the size of your mosquito problem, professionals from reputable mosquito control companies can offer 360 protection.
 They do this by treating your current problem, putting preventative measures in place to prevent another infestation, and offering maintenance check-ins throughout the year.

 The effectiveness of a mosquito treatment largely depends on the magnitude of the current problem.
 If you’ve had a few mosquitoes after recent rain, or managed to destroy a breeding site and are now getting rid of the adult stragglers, a homemade spray or some mosquito-repelling plants can be enough to nip any possible infestation in the bud.

 However, if it has been several weeks or months, and you’re still dealing with bites despite everything you’ve tried, you not only run the risk of a larger infestation but being bitten by an infected mosquito.
-When using natural treatments, keep a close eye on how quickly new mosquitoes appear.
+When using natural mosquito control techniques or treatments, keep a close eye on how quickly new mosquitoes appear.